KaterinaWalter/javadocs/docs/unit1/unit1project.md

 <div markdown="block">

-* A(n) syntax error is a mistake in the program where the rules of the programming language are not followed.
+* A **syntax error** is a mistake in the program where the rules of the programming language are not followed.
 These errors are detected by the compiler.

-* A(n) logic error is a mistake in the algorithm or program that causes it to behave incorrectly or unexpectedly.
+* A **logic error** is a mistake in the algorithm or program that causes it to behave incorrectly or unexpectedly.
 These errors are detected by testing the program with specific data to see if it produces the expected outcome.

-* A(n) run-time error is a mistake in the program that occurs during the execution of a program and typically causes the program to terminate abnormally.
+* A **run-time error** is a mistake in the program that occurs during the execution of a program and typically causes the program to terminate abnormally.

-* A(n) exception is a type of run-time error that occurs as a result of an unexpected error that was not detected by the compiler.
+* An **exception** is a type of run-time error that occurs as a result of an unexpected error that was not detected by the compiler.
 It interrupts the normal flow of the program’s execution.

 </div>
 </details>